What is an OLED TV?

 - High refresh rates: OLEDs can switch on and off much faster than LCDs.

 - Better power consumption: OLEDs only consume light on lit pixels - as opposed to LCDs who always need to use the backlighting.
-The power consumption of OLEDs depends on the image shown, but in most cases OLEDs will be more efficient than LCDS.
+The power consumption of OLEDs depends on the image shown, but in most cases OLEDs will be more efficient than LCDs.

 - Flexibility: the simple design of OLEDs enables next-generation flexible, bendable, foldable and even rollable displays.
-LG is now shipping the world's first rollable TV, the 65" 65RX.

 Click here for a more in-depth comparison between LCDs and OLEDs.